nevets10-the-odin-project/project-wheres-waldo/README.md

 Extra credit - Load many images into your database and allow the user to select from among them before starting the game.

+## Post project review

+It's a little rough around the edges, but I think it turned out alright.
+The start was really rocky.
+I completely forgot about the bundling lesson, so I immediately went off the rails (ha ha. get it?) trying to find out how to use React with Rails.
+That was a couple days of lost time...
+I eventually remembered and the rest was relatively smooth.

 ## Brainstorming

 To keep things simple, I'll just use a Where's Waldo image.
 I would prefer to use a creative commons image, assuming Waldo is copyrighted, but I want to prioritize time.
 Since this is for educational purposes, I believe this would fall under fair use.
 I will try to avoid including images in this repo and just link to them from elsewhere instead.